December 4, 2018 9 Successful Holiday Campaigns and How to Re-create Them For Your Business

 Want to feature submissions you receive on your social media profiles, or for advertising elsewhere?
 Make sure you ask folks for permission to feature a post by commenting on the post you wish to feature.
 The user will respond with the hashtag you indicate if they release the rights to you.
 It’s a best practice to keep a record of rights requested and rights granted.

 User-Generated Content Contests

 Some of the best social media campaigns require people to put a bit of work into their entries.
 User-generated content contests incentivize people to create content related to your brand.
 The UGC you require might be a little more time-intensive when someone is entering a contest, at least when compared to a hashtag campaign with no prizes.
 With UGC contests, folks can submit their entries by including a hashtag with their post or by submitting their entry via a form.

-Want the “recipe” for creating the Sun-Maid #BakeItForSanta contest with ShortStack?
+Want the “recipe” for creating the Sun-Maid #12DaysOfSunMaid contest with ShortStack?
 The process for entry collection is very similar to the hashtag campaigns.
-However, you need to create a landing page to explain the contest and provide folks with the recipe.
+However, you need to create a landing page to explain the contest and display the entries.
 Here’s what you need:

-- A landing page to display the recipe and contest details;
+- A landing page to display the entries and contest details;

 - A tool for pulling in hashtag entries from Twitter and Instagram;

 - A gallery of entries on your landing page;

 First, you’ll need to set up a landing page.
 The landing page should include the entry steps you want people to follow, the contest details, a gallery of entries and the contest rules.
 The Instagram Hashtag Giveaway template or Hashtag Customer Feedback template would work well.
 Let folks know which hashtags they must use to enter, as well as what prizes are up for grabs.
 Be sure to include your contest rules on the landing page (here’s a guide and template if you need help writing rules).